-Designed in 1905 by 5 time Open Champion and former Ryder Cup Captain J. H .Taylor, the original course was formerly part of the Hilderthorpe Hall Estate.
+Designed in 1905 by 5 time Open Champion and former Ryder Cup Captain J. H .Taylor to improve golf in Bridlington, the original course was formerly part of the Hilderthorpe Hall Estate.
 The land was obtained on a lease from local land owner J. W. Pitt.
 The first recorded membership fee was in 1907 when £21.2s ensured full year’s enrolment, a visitor paid 2s.
 6d. a day.

 1907 saw the first club Annual Dinner, when members and guests were treated to a 7-course meal.
 The local paper reported not only the names of guests, but also their attire on the day.
 Ladies were active members from the outset with the club recording competitive matches against Ladies teams from Hull as early as 1910.

 1916 saw considerable change as the course was altered to just 9 holes, the remainder being used for food production, with the playing 9 holes doubling up as sheep grazing land.
 In 1920 the land was returned to 18 holes.
 The loss of income during the First World War meant visitor fees were raised to 4s per day (20p).
 In recognition of the income generated for the town of Bridlington by visitors to the Golf Club, the land which was previously held on lease by the club, was purchased by The Bridlington Corporation in 1926, securing the future of golf in Bridlington for generations to come.